jonathanplacatka/3020-bookstore/README.md

 - open terminal in this location (right click -> open folder in terminal)

-- run the following command: `open Chrome.app --args--allow-file-access-from-files`
+- run the following command: `open -a "Google Chrome" --args --allow-file-access-from-files`

 - this will open a new chrome window with the flag set.
 Without closing this window, double click the `index.html` file to open in chrome